Bass Alumnus Takes on Coveted Audition in Sweden

 Jonathan Reed came the closest he’s ever been to realizing his dream when he flew nearly 5,000 miles across the ocean to Sweden.

-For the last two months of 2016, the MSU College of Music alumni and double bassist performed as a trial member of the Royal Stockholm Philharmonic Orchestra as part of a rigorous application process.
+For the last two months of 2016, the MSU College of Music alumnus and double bassist performed as a trial member of the Royal Stockholm Philharmonic Orchestra as part of a rigorous application process.
 While he didn’t secure a permanent post, Reed has no regrets.
 Instead, he takes pride in being accepted for an audition, and in being among the finalists for an open position with the esteemed orchestra.

 “Having this experience just confirmed that this is what I want to do,” says Reed, who earned his bachelor’s in music performance in 2009.
 “It was so important to me to have success like that and to realize the possibility is there to be in an orchestra full-time.”